-Magpies: the winged gardeners reforesting Spain without asking for anything in return
+Magpies: the winged gardeners reforesting Spain without asking anything in return

-Magpie perched on a young oak tree, with an acorn in its beak, in an open landscape with seedlings growing on degraded soil.
+Magpie perched on a young oak tree, holding an acorn in its beak, in an open landscape with seedlings growing on degraded soil.

 The natural algorithm that outperforms any reforestation drone 🌿

 Magpies combine spatial memory and storage habits to bury seeds in optimal locations for germination.
-Unlike drones or mechanical seeders, these birds select microhabitats with suitable soil and protection against herbivores.
-The study documents that a single magpie can disperse up to 500 acorns per season, with a germination success rate comparable to manual planting.
+Unlike drones or mechanical seeders, these birds select microhabitats with suitable soil and protection from herbivores.
+The study documents that a single magpie can disperse up to 500 acorns per season, with a germination success rate comparable to manual plantings.

 Meanwhile, the EU funds studies on carrier pigeons with GPS 🐦

 It turns out the solution to deforestation was flying over our heads and dropping seeds at random.
-While humans hire consultants and design drones with artificial intelligence, magpies have been doing the job for millennia for free and without asking for subsidies.
-Of course, their method has a side effect: every now and then they mistake an acorn for a car's side mirror.
+While humans hire consultants and design AI-powered drones, magpies have been doing the job for free for millennia without asking for subsidies.
+Sure, their method has a side effect: every now and then they mistake an acorn for a car's rearview mirror.
 Nobody's perfect.